-- designing the checkout page so it looks familiar.
+- designing the checkout page so that it looks familiar.

 - researching competitor sites to see what formats they use

 Put in a bit of homework to find out the many payment options available globally.
 Market Finder has a detailed description of the most popular methods used.
-Payment options can range from ewallets, online bank transfers, credit cards, or mobile payments.
+Payment options can range from ewallets to online bank transfers, credit cards or mobile payments.

 A payment vendor is a third party who will carry out the transfer of funds between you and your customer.
 This is a safe, reliable way of conducting financial transactions, as your third party vendor will know all the local regulations.
 This is handy if you are based in Paris and your buyer is in Tokyo.